4.09.2026

 Le Congres danse

-While preservationists worry about the building and taxpayers complain about the cost, no one has noted the obvious parallel to the Congress of Vienna: dancing on the grave of Napoleonic democracy.
+While preservationists worry about the structure and taxpayers complain about the cost, no one has noted the obvious parallel to the Congress of Vienna: dancing on the grave of Napoleonic democracy.
+Besides, it offers a distinct convenience—HE'll be able to stage a Miss America contest right next to his bedroom.

 11.30.2025